Exporting a Fault

 1. In the Control Panel, open the Fault tab.

-2. In the tree, right-click the fault you want to save/export and click Export.
+2. In the tree, right-click the fault you want to save/export, click Export and select either Export to GeoQuest/IESX format or Export to GEOH5 format.
 The Export Fault window will be displayed.

-3. You can select more than one fault in the tree, right-click and select Export 2 faults (if you have selected two faults in the tree) to export multiple faults to a file.
+3. You can select more than one fault in the tree, right-click and select Export X faults (if you have selected multiple faults in the tree) to export multiple faults to a file.

 Select time/depth domain for fault export